-PEST was helpful to optimize the parameters lower zone nominal soil moisture storage (LZSN), lower zone evapotranspiration (LZEPT), index to infiltration capacity (INFILT), upper zone nominal soil moisture (UZSN), base groundwater recession (AGWRC), interflow inflow (INTFW), interflow recession (IRC), fraction of groundwater inflow to deep recharge (DEEPFR) and water/wetland surface runoff FTABLE storage-runoff relationship.
-Relative values of July 16, 2015 Page 67 of 129 parameters were established by the modelers among land uses to produce expected relative runoff amounts.
-Urban land, including impervious area, produces the most runoff, agriculture produces the next largest runoff, open land and rangeland produce less, and forest and wetlands produce the least runoff.
+(INTFW), interflow recession (IRC), fraction of groundwater inflow to deep recharge (DEEPFR) and water/wetland surface runoff FTABLE storage-runoff relationship.
+Relative values of parameters were established by the modelers among land uses to produce expected relative runoff amounts.
+Urban land, including impervious areas, produces the most runoff, agriculture produces the next largest runoff, open land and rangeland produce less, and forest and wetlands produce the least runoff.
 PEST allows parameters to be "tied" to a "parent" parameter.
 In this way, all of the tied parameters are adjusted equally among the various land uses.
 In general, LZSN, LZEPT, INFILT, and UZSN parameters are tied together among land uses.
 The exception to this is water and wetland land use types, where water can be stored on these types of pervious land segments through the use of surface FTable.
 Further, water and wetland bottoms are considered connected with active groundwater, hence UZSN, IFILT and LZSN are much smaller than other land uses.
-For this reason, water and wetland parameter sets are not comparable to other land uses and are adjusted independently.
+For this reason, water and wetland parameters sets are not comparable to other land uses and are adjusted independently.
 The parameters AGWRC and DEEPFR are applied to the entire watershed.
 In addition, PEST allows parameters to be "fixed" and not adjusted.
 For example, in many cases of INTFW and IRC, these parameters usually are given a restricted range close to zero or fixed to zero or a very small number.